Who We Are

 Road Maintenance Responsibility

-For mowing responsibilities, use our Mowing Areas app.
+To find mowing responsibilities, use our Mowing Areas application.

-For any questions about the interactive applications, contact MCDOT GIS.
+For any questions about any of these applications, contact MCDOT GIS.

 Two times a year, the MCDOT holds a public auction of vehicles ranging from lawn mowers to semi-trucks with snow plows attached.
 Sign up to receive information and email reminders of the dates.